-In order to provide appropriate cover, a shift pattern is worked providing 24 hour care to the children.
+In order to provide appropriate cover, a shift pattern is worked providing 24 hr care to the children.
 Staff are required to work some unsociable hours, including bank holidays, weekends and other times of the year including Christmas and New Year.

 The average hours are 45 per week plus sleeping in duties once or twice a week.
-Staff are required to work additional hours when required to meet the needs of the community and will be offered time off in lieu if their hours are higher than an average of 45.
+Staff are required to work additional hours when required to meet the needs of the community and will be offered time of in lieu if their hours are higher than an average of 45.

 There is an annual community holiday and all therapeutic care workers are required to take part.
+This could mean being away from home for up to 7 days.